 As direct access to the GP is off limits for most people you should look at the NHS E-Consult service which is available through some surgeries.

 In addition to prescribed medication stock up the first aid kit – paracetamol (if you can find any), plasters, antiseptic and anything else that gets regular use – eyedrops, cotton buds, incontinence pads etc.

 You may find our more general guide – Planning Ahead/Preparing to care also useful at this time.

 Is it safe to go shopping for elderly parents?

-As long as you do all the social distancing when you go shopping – 2m distance, stand behind the line etc – and wash your hands when you get home – you can still go shopping.
+As long as you do all the social distancing when you go shopping – a minimum of 1.5m distance, stand behind the line etc – and wash your hands when you get home – you can still go shopping.

-You may already have encountered the online virtual queues to register for a delivery.
-The big retailers are now trying to schedule online deliveries for the most vulnerable and elderly.
+You may have encountered the online virtual queues to register for a delivery.
+The big retailers continue to prioritise online deliveries for the most vulnerable and elderly.
 They are using NHS information to collate addresses/deliveries.